-The inspectors found that the centre manager, who is the person in charge, was a suitably qualified person, and has 16 years experience in residential care.
-The manager has been in the current position for over 8 years.
+The inspectors found that the centre manager, who is the person in charge, was a suitably qualified person, and has extensive work experience in residential care.
+The manager has been in the current position for just over four months though has been with the company for over twelve years spending seven years as a services manager.

-The company has a Regional Operations Manager who provides scrutiny and oversight of the operational functions and care practices in the centre.
-The operations manager also provides supervision to the centre manager.
+The company has a regional manager who provides scrutiny and oversight of the operational functions and care practices in the centre.
+The regional manager also provides supervision to the centre manager.
 The inspectors interviewed the operations manager who was clear about the role which is to assess the quality and effectiveness of the service and to supervise the centre manager.

-The inspectors found good evidence that the centre manager and operations Manager were satisfying themselves that appropriate and suitable care practices are in place in the centre.
+The inspectors found good evidence that the centre manager and operations manager were satisfying themselves that appropriate and suitable care practices are in place in the centre.
 There was good evidence that the centre records were regularly reviewed and signed by the managers.
 The operations manager was visiting the centre on a regular basis.
-The operations manager receives a weekly returns report which sets out all activities and incidents at the centre.
-At weekends the operations manager and on call management receive a weekend report which indicates the centre status and action plan laid out for the weekend.
-This practice complies with the Child Care (Placement of Children in Residential Care) Regulations, 1995, Part III, Article 5.
+The inspectors found that the while there were clear lines of communication between the centre manager and the regional manager, the manager was not required to provide the senior management with regular reports or audits of centre events.
+For example, a weekly returns report which sets out all activities and incidents at the centre.
+The regional manager informed the inspector that such an audit report was in development.
+Management should ensure that a system of template audit reports of centre events is introduced to provide a more clinical oversight of the centres activities.